alejandrosramirez/calendar-api/README.md

 # calendar-api
-## Node.js, Express.js and MongoDB
+## Basic Node.js, Express.js and MongoDB REST API
+## Only for learning